-Jovan Vavic, one of the most decorated water polo coaches in the country, serves a dual role as the head coach of both the USC men’s and women’s teams.
-He has been with the USC women’s program since its inception in 1995, and has led both teams to national championships three times in the same school year (1998-99, 2003-04 and 2009-10).
-A 12-time National Coach of the Year and 10-time MPSF Coach of the Year, Vavic boasts a grand total of 13 combined national titles — including a six-year run with the USC men — and has coached 10 Cutino Award winners.
-With 13 national championships (nine men’s and four women’s) won during his tenure at USC, Vavic has the most team titles of any USC head coach in history.
+Jovan Vavic, one of the most decorated water polo coaches in the country, serves a dual role as the head coach of both the USC men's and women's teams.
+He has been with the USC women's program since its inception in 1995, and has led both teams to national championships three times in the same school year (1998-99, 2003-04 and 2009-10).
+A 12-time National Coach of the Year and 10-time MPSF Coach of the Year, Vavic boasts a grand total of 13 combined national titles -- including a six-year run with the USC men -- and has coached 10 Cutino Award winners.
+With 13 national championships (nine men's and four women's) won during his tenure at USC, Vavic has the most team titles of any USC head coach in history.
 Vavic also was recently named the Pac-12 Coach of the Century on the men's side.

 In the calendar years of 2013 and 2010, Vavic swept both sides of the game, winning national championships with the women in the spring and following that with men's titles in the fall of those years.
 In 2013, the Women of Troy won the longest NCAA women's championship game in history, beating Stanford 10-9 in triple sudden death to claim USC's fourth national championship on the women's side, while finishing with a 27-1 overall record.
 The USC men would follow with a historic feat of their own, winning an unprecedented sixth straight national championship in claiming the 2013 crown.
 In 2010, the USC women and men went back-to-back as Vavic followed 2010 National and MPSF Coach of the Year awards on the women's side with 2010 National and MPSF Coach of the Year with the men in leading the Trojan men to their third consecutive national championship.